 One observation we can make about this distinction between exclusive difference and mere difference is that one can define mere difference solely in terms of exclusive difference, but not vice versa.
 For one can say that two properties are merely different just in case they are not incompatible with each other, but are materially incompatible with different properties.
-Square
+Square and green are different because they are incompatible with different properties: square is incompatible with circular, and green is not.

-The rubric 'Hegelian' here is tendentious, and liable to be alarming.
+32. The rubric 'Hegelian' here is tendentious, and liable to be alarming.
 More seriously, it is liable to be unhelpful.
 For now, treat it as a mere label.
 I will say what I mean by it-give it some content-as we go along.